 Adding support for Bitnami Helm charts will allow Tanzu Mission Control users to install those popular applications to their Kubernetes clusters with a few clicks via the integrated catalog available through the GUI.

-If you want to learn more about our continuous delivery support, watch this video (starting at 24:12)) from VMware Explore 2022 in San Francisco.
+To learn more about our continuous delivery support, watch this video from VMware Explore 2022 in San Francisco.

 If you’re attending VMware Explore in Barcelona (November 7–10, 2022), look for our VMware Tanzu specialists and bring all your questions!